Competing with fast food

 - 4. They will receive better service

 In addition to the food, diners are looking for a more interactive experience, something hard to find at a drive-up window.
 They feel big fast-food chains lack the” local feel”.
 They want fast service, but not to the extent they feel like they’re ordering off an assembly line.
 And they want consistency.
-Granted a Big Mac taste like a Big Mac wherever you go, but fast-casual diners want higher value with consistency of food and service.
+Granted, a Big Mac tastes like a Big Mac wherever you go, but fast-casual diners want higher value with consistency of food and service.
 Fast-casual diners lean toward dine-in restaurants with menus that offer items free from artificial ingredients, flavoring, colors and sweeteners.

 Marketing your difference

 Fast-casual restaurants competing with fast-food chains need to look at their competitive advantages.
 What strengths make you different?
 And, by the way, cheap is NOT considered to be a competitive advantage.
 Do you have a great location or perhaps a unique menu selection?
 Does your menu have gluten-free items or other healthier options?
 Does your restaurant have an obsession?
 Something your entire team is passionate about?
 If you’re not sure of your competitive advantages, you may want to perform a SWOT analysis with your team members.
 A SWOT analysis lets you brainstorm your strengths, weakness, opportunities and threats.
 This is a great method to learn about your restaurant and your competition.
 Once you’ve determined what makes you different, you can use those value points in your marketing.
 (Don’t forget millennials eat out more often than other buying demographics.)
-When planning your marketing keep in mind that you have external and internal marketing.
-External marketing may include direct mail using plastic post cards with coupons, signage, social media and more.
-Internal marketing will include your menu, table tents, apparel and indoor signage.
+When planning your marketing, keep in mind that you have external and internal marketing.
+External marketing may include direct mail using plastic postcards with coupons, signage, social media handles and more.
+Internal marketing includes your menu, table tents, apparel and indoor signage.
 Your printed menu is your primary internal marketing tool.
 It’s what you do and who you are.
 It should be designed with high color graphics and optimized to promote your high-profit items.

 If you’re competing with fast food chains, figure out what makes you different.
 Consider why someone visits your competition and why someone chooses your restaurant.
 Define your values and develop a list of competitive advantages to layer into your marketing.
 Be consistent with your internal and external marketing.
 And don’t forget that your printed menu is one of your most powerful marketing tools.